British skier's body found in Alps

 At the time of Mr Bromell's disappearance, there was more than 1m (3ft) of snow reported in the resort, with a warning about the risk of avalanches issued.

-A full-scale search by French police was hampered by what was described as "terrible conditions".
+A full-scale search by French police was hampered by what were described as "terrible conditions".